ardilla1991/devteam/README.md

 --------------------------------------------
 Description of the realized functional:
 DB MySQL are used.
-For access use The JDBC API a standart connection pool are used.
+For access used The JDBC API with standard connection pool.
 The system can upload files (for order's specification) and validate parameters from GET and POST http-query (used JS validation and java validation): text fields, checkboxes, selectes, files.
 AJAX are used to search projects.
 For checking the right for all actions ACLFilter are used.